Catesby W. Clay, Chairman

 Brutus J. Clay III joined Runnymede at the age of 13 when his first job was mucking stalls and cutting down thistles.
-Following his education and service in positions outside the Thoroughbred business, he rejoined Runnymede in 2002, and as president he is the chief executive officer responsible for the farm’s breeding and racing operations.
+Following his education and service in positions outside the Thoroughbred business, he rejoined Runnymede in 2002 as an executive committee member, and he took over the reins from his father as president in 2009.
+He now serves as chief executive officer, responsible for the farm’s breeding and racing operations.

-Brutus Clay also serves as a vice president of Langley Properties Co., where he evaluates and oversees acquisitions.
-He is the partner responsible for the development of retail properties for Langley Properties Company and Texas Roadhouse restaurants for Roadhouse Management, LLC.
-Previously, he served as chief financial officer of Learning Machines Inc. (LMI), based in Research Triangle Park, North Carolina, and he managed the financial operations of three private equity investment funds for The Forestland Group.
+Brutus Clay is the lead partner responsible for the development of Texas Roadhouse restaurants in conjunction with Roadhouse Management LLC.
+Previously he served as vice president of Langley Properties Co., where he evaluated and oversaw acquisitions.
+Prior to moving back to Kentucky, he served as chief financial officer of Learning Machines Inc. (LMI), based in Research Triangle Park, North Carolina, and he managed the financial operations of three private equity investment funds for The Forestland Group.

-Additionally, Brutus Clay is a managing member of Kentucky River Properties, a mineral right and property holding company.
-He serves as treasurer of Saint Joseph Hospital Foundation, as a member of the board of trustees for the Lexington School and as a member of the advisory board for Ashland, the historic home of Henry Clay in Lexington.
+Additionally, Brutus Clay is a managing member of Kentucky River Properties, a mineral rights and property holding company.
+He serves as a member of the board of trustees for the Lexington School and as a member of the board of directors for the Bluegrass Conservancy.
 He holds an M.B.A. from the University of North Carolina, Chapel Hill, and a B.S.B.A. from Georgetown University.

 Romain Malhouitre, Vice President & General Manager

-While in Ireland, Malhouitre worked with both Milltown Stud in Newbridge, County Kildare, and Morristown Lattin Stud in Naas, County Kildare.
+While in Ireland, Romain held positions with both Milltown Stud in Newbridge, County Kildare, and Morristown Lattin Stud in Naas, County Kildare.
 At the latter farm, owned by O'Callaghan's father, Gay O'Callaghan, Malhouitre served as stallion manager.

 Martin O’Dowd, Senior Advisor

-During his tenure at Runnymede, O'Dowd was instrumental in revitalizing the farm's broodmare band and developing the farm's global operations, which now extend to Europe and Japan, where Runnymede has been represented by Group 1 winners and has been acknowledged in the most elite auction houses of the sport.
-He is a member of the Kentucky Thoroughbred Farm Managers' Club and serves on the board of directors for the Center for Women in Racing.
-O'Dowd has been featured in several publications for his work at Runnymede, including the 2008 profile in Thoroughbred Daily News following Runnymede-bred Divine Park's win in the Metropolitan Handicap (G1).
+During his tenure at Runnymede, Martin was instrumental in revitalizing the farm's broodmare band and developing the farm's global operations, which now extend to Europe and Japan, where Runnymede has been represented by Group 1 winners and has been acknowledged in the most elite auction houses of the sport.
+He is a member of the Kentucky Thoroughbred Farm Managers' Club and continues to work with a variety of clients on international bloodstock acquistions and sales.
+Martin has been featured in several publications for his work at Runnymede, including the 2008 profile in Thoroughbred Daily News following Runnymede-bred Divine Park's win in the Metropolitan Handicap (G1).

 David Blee, Vice President